Garden Styles - Garden Design

 Tropical garden style

-Not the easiest effect to achieve, requires tender plants for best effect (with associated maintenance).
+Not the easiest effect to achieve in the UK, requires tender plants for best effect (with associated maintenance).
 Mainly green with large leaves.

 - Rhus, stags-horn sumarch